GamesRightMeow/GamesRightMeow.github.io/src/games/suborbital-salvage/presskit/index.md

 {% include "image" url: "/android-chrome-192x192.png" %}

 # About Suborbital Salvage
 Test your piloting skills in this endless runner set in a dystopian corporate future.
-You must collect salvage and avoid hazards while getting berated by your supervisor.
-Who is also a cat.
+You must collect salvage and avoid hazards while getting berated by your supervisor - who is also a cat.

 # Features
 - Avoid asteroids, space mines, rogue missiles, and 50+ other hazards.
-- Procedurally generated salvage runs assembled from over 100+ hand-crafted level segments across 3 regions.
 - Crank-focused ship control.
+- Procedurally generated salvage runs assembled from over 100+ hand-crafted level segments across 4 unique regions.
 - Over 100+ lines of "motivational" dialog from your supervisor.
 - Outperform other employees across 3 online leaderboards.
 - A space...fish?